alfecjo/picodevfirmware/project011/mqtt/README.md

 ## 📌 Overview

+# MQTT Communication with BitDogLab and Xeon Server

-This project demonstrates communication via the **MQTT** protocol using a **BitDogLab** board as a Publisher and a Xeon server running **Ubuntu** as the MQTT Broker.
-For network traffic analysis, the **tcpdump** tool is employed, providing real-time inspection of packets, especially for showcasing encrypted traffic and TLS certificates.
+This project demonstrates communication via the MQTT protocol using a **BitDogLab** board as a **Publisher**, and a **powerful Xeon-based Ubuntu server** as the **MQTT Broker**.
+For network traffic analysis, the `tcpdump` tool is employed, providing real-time packet inspection — particularly valuable for showcasing **encrypted traffic** and examining **TLS certificates**.

-Originally designed for educational and experimental purposes, the project evolved from a Raspberry Pi-based setup to a more robust server infrastructure — reflecting real-world production practices.
+Originally designed for educational and experimental purposes, the project evolved from a **Raspberry Pi-based setup** to a **robust production-grade server infrastructure**, reflecting real-world engineering practices and deployment standards.

 > ⚠️ **Note**: Feel free to start whenever you want, but be aware that this is an advanced (hardcore) application — recommended for developers with solid technical experience.
 This is not a plug-and-play solution.